sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 is the standard deviation of the outcome variable *Y*.
 This makes matters a lot simpler.

-To make things even simpler, jamovi has an option that computes the *β* coefficients for you using the ``Standardized estimate`` checkbox in the ``Model Coefficients`` options, see results in :numref:`fig-reg3`.
+To make things even simpler, jamovi has an option that computes the β coefficients for you using the ``Standardized estimate`` checkbox in the ``Model Coefficients`` options, see results in :numref:`fig-reg3`.

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_reg3.*
-   :alt: Standardised coefficients with 95% confidence intervals
+   :alt: Standardised coefficients with 95\% confidence intervals
    :name: fig-reg3

-   Standardised coefficients, with 95% confidence intervals, for multiple linear regression
+   Standardised coefficients, with 95\% confidence intervals, for multiple linear regression

 .. ----------------------------------------------------------------------------